thephpleague/url/3.0/overview.md

 <p class="message-info">On URL output, the query string is automatically encoded following <a href="http://www.faqs.org/rfcs/rfc3968" target="_blank">RFC 3986</a>.</p>

+**The following was added in version 3.3:**

+* `toArray`: returns the URL component as an array like PHP native `parse_url` but all components are always returned even when missing from the full URL.

 ~~~php
 use League\Url\Url;
 use League\Url\UrlImmutable;